ferenozcelik/ferenozcelik/README.md

 ## Hi there 👋
+### 2nd year Computer Engineering student.

 ### I'm Eren from Turkey.
-I'm 2nd year Computer Engineering student.
 I'm interested in Machine Learning and really enjoy learning new things about artificial intelligence.

 - 🌱 I’m currently learning Macine Learning and C#
 - 👯 I’m looking to collaborate on any project